Meet the Board

 current vice-chair

 Maris grew up on a dairy farm in rural New York state, where they first learned about the importance of our connection to nature.
 They have made a home in Bozeman for the past decade.
 Here, they have found belonging, strength, and meaning in the forest, mountains, and vibrant circles of friends and community.
 Maris is a storyteller, illustrator, and communicator interested in how humans make meaning while they relate to the land, animals, plants, fungi, and other beings around us.
 They work as an independent writer and designer, volunteer and advocate for human rights, and create art.
-They also serve on the board of the Rocky Mountain Science Writers Association.
+They perform drag and burlesque as Pica LaTrans.

 Emely Lambert (she/her)